Last update: February 2025

 Bridge Program Levels

-Bridge Program Placement Test
+Bridge Program Placement Test (Tokyo Only)

 Our placement test is given three times a year on campus at TUJ or online.
 The test checks students’ reading, writing, listening, speaking, and critical thinking skills.
 The test takes approximately 120 minutes to complete.
 The test can only be taken one time per semester, and the placement score is valid for only one semester.
 No specific “test preparation” material exists for our placement test.
 However, students could build skills around comprehending, analyzing, and creatively and critically discussing and writing about texts as preparation for our placement test.
 We believe these skills are among the most important for students planning to study at an American university in English.